modolabs/Kurogo-Mobile-Web/doc/mw/apimodule.rst

 The CoreAPIModule
 =================

-The CoreAPIModule is a special subclass of APIModule that lives in *lib* rather than the *app* directory, and returns metadata about each of the enabled APIModules.
+The CoreAPIModule is a special subclass of APIModule.
+It contains general information about the site.